ARPA Network

 The network is facilitated by a set of sophisticated smart contracts, with each one serving a specific role while working together harmoniously:

-• The Controller contract serves as the central authority for coordinating and managing the DKG process.
-It handles the registration and management of nodes, the execution of DKG-related operations, and the management of group-related information.
+contract serves as the central authority for coordinating and managing the DKG process.
+It is responsible for node grouping strategy, and handles the execution of DKG-related operations, and the management of group-related information.

-• Node: A node is the basic entity that forms the ARPA Network.
-It registers, be grouped, signs and aggregates the BLS signature, and commits the signature to the Adapter contract.
+Node: A node is the basic entity that forms the ARPA Network.
+It registers, be grouped, signs and aggregates the BLS signature, and commits the signature to the Adapter

 Overall, the ARPA BLS-TSS Network is a robust and innovative system that leverages the power of threshold cryptography and blockchain technology to provide superior decentralized random number generation, setting a new standard in the field.